Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Algorithms and Performance Guarantees

 In the following, we propose an approximate domain decomposition algorithm that is significantly more communication-efficient while providing \emph{provable approximation guarantees}.
-Our method is based on the facts that (i) each local Schur complement $S_\alpha$ is itself a graph Laplacian, and (ii) graph Laplacians admit \emph{sparse spectral sparsifications}~\cite{Batson2013SpectralSurvey}, \ie, for a given approximation threshold $\epsilon > 0$, one can compute a sparse Laplacian $\Stilde_\alpha$ such that $\Stilde_\alpha \approx_\epsilon S_\alpha$.
-In this work, we implement the sampling approach of \cite{Spielman2011Sampling}, which produces $\Stilde_\alpha$ with $O(|\Ccal|\log |\Ccal|)$ entries (compared to the original dense $S_\alpha$ with $O(|\Ccal|^2)$ entries). \cref{fig:example:reduced_graph_sparse} illustrates a spectral sparsification for robot 2's dense reduced graph.
+Our method is based on the facts that (i) each local Schur complement $S_\alpha$ is itself a graph Laplacian, and (ii) graph Laplacians admit \emph{spectral sparsifications}~\cite{Batson2013SpectralSurvey}, \ie, for a given approximation threshold $\epsilon > 0$, one can compute a sparse Laplacian $\Stilde_\alpha$ such that $\Stilde_\alpha \approx_\epsilon S_\alpha$. {Generally, a larger value of $\epsilon$ leads to a sparser $\Stilde_\alpha$.} {In this work, we implement the method of Spielman and Srivastava~\cite{Spielman2011Sampling} that sparsifies $S_\alpha$ by sampling edges in the corresponding dense graph based on their \emph{effective resistances}.
+Intuitively, the effective resistances measure the importance of edges to the overall graph connectivity.
+The sparse matrix $\Stilde_\alpha$ produced by this method has $O(|\Ccal|\log |\Ccal|)$ entries, as opposed to the worst case $O(|\Ccal|^2)$ entries in $S_\alpha$.} \techreport{{Appendix~\ref{sec:spectral_sparsification} provides the complete description and pseudocode of the sparsification algorithm.}} \mainpaper{{We provide the complete description and pseudocode of the sparsification algorithm in \cite[Appendix~I]{Tian2022Sparsification}.}} \cref{fig:example:reduced_graph_sparse} illustrates a spectral sparsification for robot 2's dense reduced graph.
 In the proposed method, each robot transmits its sparse approximation $\Stilde_\alpha$ instead of the original Schur complement $S_\alpha$.
 By summing together these $\Stilde_\alpha$ matrices, the server can obtain a sparse approximation to the original dense Schur complement $S$; see \cref{alg:sparsified_schur_complement}.
-Afterwards, we can follow the same procedure as standard domain decomposition to obtain an approximate solution to the Laplacian system \eqref{eq:laplacian_system_matrix_form}; see \cref{alg:sparsified_laplacian_solver}.
+Then, we can follow the same procedure as standard domain decomposition to obtain an approximate solution to the Laplacian system \eqref{eq:laplacian_system_matrix_form}; see \cref{alg:sparsified_laplacian_solver}.
 Specifically, the server first solves an \emph{approximate} reduced system using $\Stilde$ obtained from \cref{alg:sparsified_schur_complement} (line~\ref{alg:sparsified_laplacian_solver:apx_reduced_system}).
 Then, the interior solution for each robot is recovered using back-substitution (line~\ref{alg:sparsified_laplacian_solver:back_substitution}).